Rhynchocyon: Distribution

 Estimated of population size and density vary and can be difficult to determine.
 However, measurements of the species populations has been undertaken.
-R. chrysopyguus, in protected areas, is about 150 individuals per square kilometer (about 20,000 individuals); R. petersi is between 19–80 individuals per square kilometer; R. udzungwensis has an estimated 15,000–24,000 individuals.
-R. udzungwensis has a tiny distribution compared to the other species but resides in a protected forest.
+R. chrysopygus, in protected areas, is about 150 individuals per square kilometer (about 14–20,000 individuals); R. petersi is between 19 and 80 individuals per square kilometer; R. udzungwensis has an estimated 15,000–24,000 individuals.
+R. udzungwensis has a tiny distribution (restricted to submontane and montane forest in the Ndundulu–Luho-mero and Mwanihana forests) compared to the other species but resides in land.